Robin Grammer Jr.

-Robin L. Grammer Jr. is an American politician serving as a state delegate in the Maryland House of Delegates for Maryland's 6th legislative district representing southeast Baltimore County.
+Robin L. Grammer Jr. (born June 19, 1980) is an American politician who is currently a member of the Maryland House of Delegates representing District 6 in southeast Baltimore County.
 He is a lifelong resident of Maryland and a member of the Republican Party.

-Early life and career
+Early and personal life

-Grammer was born in Essex, Maryland on June 19, 1980, where he attended Eastern Technical High School.
-He graduated from the Community College of Baltimore County, earning an A.A. degree in computer science.
+Grammer was born in Essex, Maryland on June 19, 1980, to father Robin Grammer Sr. and mother Pamela.
+He graduated from the Eastern Technical High School, and later attended the Community College of Baltimore County, earning an A.A. degree in computer science.

+Grammer married his wife, Kathy (née Pietruszka), on May 23, 2015.
+Together, they have two children and live in Essex.

 In the legislature

 Grammer was sworn into the Maryland House of Delegates on January 14, 2015.
+He served as a member of the Appropriations Committee from 2015 to 2018, afterwards serving as a member of the Judiciary Committee since 2019.
+Grammer is also a member of the Maryland Freedom Caucus.

 In June 2019, Grammer came under fire from other Baltimore County elected officials over social media comments towards members of the Baltimore County Public Schools Board of Education that contained racially-charged language.
-Grammer reiterated, saying that he meant to say that he does not "believe in cutting deals with criminals so that they can walk away without consequence to terrorize another school system" and that his comment had no reference to lynching.
+He later reiterated his comments, saying that he meant to say that he does not "believe in cutting deals with criminals so that they can walk away without consequence to terrorize another school system" and that his comment had no reference to lynching.
+The Baltimore County NAACP condemned Grammer's comments as "racist and inflammatory", and asked state legislative officials to investigate his posts.